FrancisBanville/ms_interpreting_probabilities/README.md

 analogous regardless of their biological type (e.g., predation and pollination).
 This is in contrast with indirect interactions (e.g., interspecific competition), which arise from distinct ecological processes and are often not directly observable [@Kefi2015NetStr; @Kefi2016HowStr].
 Representing direct interactions probabilistically can capture the spatiotemporal variability of the aforementioned ecological processes and the uncertainty in our knowledge of interactions.
+By accounting for the uncertainty of interactions, networks of probabilistic interactions may provide a more realistic portrait of species interactions.

 Networks of probabilistic interactions, within a Bayesian perspective, express our degree of belief (or confidence) regarding the occurrence or observation of interactions.
 In contrast, interactions are simply regarded as either occurring or not in networks of deterministic binary interactions.
 Based on the scale at which they are estimated, interaction probabilities may reflect our level of confidence in whether interactions will be observed, realized locally, or biologically feasible.
-As an illustration, we could outline a situation in which there is a
-$50\%$ certainty that an interaction occurs $50\%$ of the time.
+As an illustration, we could outline a situation in which there is a $50\%$ certainty that an interaction occurs $50\%$ of the time.
 Our level of confidence should be more definitive (approaching either $0$ or $1$) as we extend our sampling to a broader area and over a longer time period, thereby diminishing the uncertainty of our knowledge of interactions (but not necessarily the estimation of their variability).
 In the broadest sense, binary interactions are also a type of probabilistic interaction, in which the